termie/farmboy/README.rst

 The cloud is a funny place.
 We're all pretty comfortable launching a virtual machine at this point, but network configs are still a bit of a wild west.

-Instead of trying to prescribe your network setups, Farm Boy gives you a gracefully degrading set of tools to help you along your way for whatever level of control over the network you may have.
+Instead of trying to prescribe your network setups, FarmBoy gives you a gracefully degrading set of tools to help you along your way for whatever level of control over the network you may have.